 2. Eat for your health.
 When your chest pains are caused by heart conditions, it is vital that you start following a diet that focuses on heart-healthy foods that help to reduce cholesterol levels and lower your blood pressure.
 Following a high-blood pressure diet may help to relieve your symptoms and start the healing process.

 Central to your diet should be lean proteins like wild-caught salmon and free-range poultry and plenty of fiber-rich foods like oats, leafy green vegetables like kale, sprouted whole grains, artichokes, raspberries, split peas and apples and pears with their skins.
 (38)

 In a systematic review of clinical studies, researchers found that high-fiber diets are associated with a reduction of risk in cardiovascular disease and coronary heart disease.
 (39) Start your day with a healthy bowl of overnight oatmeal that’s ready to consume when you rise and for lunch enjoy a nutrient-dense salad.
-For dinner, enjoy a salmon stir-fry or a hearty bowl of chicken paprikash.
+For dinner, enjoy a hearty bowl of chicken paprikash.